 We believe that love to others begins with God’s love for us.
 Worship and prayer are held at the beginning of each day and part of the curriculum for all students is study of the Bible.
-Pastor D also leads weekly worships with our students.
+Our chaplain also leads weekly worships with our students.

 Our first priority is to teach students about love.
 This means showing them love by providing them with a supportive environment that includes both kindness and structure, allowing them to be the best people they can be.
 It also means teaching them what loving others looks like.
-Many of our teachers are trained in Positive Discipline and we also teach social-emotional skills with the Second Step program.
+Many of our teachers are trained in Positive Discipline and we also teach social-emotional skills with the Second Step and Open Parachute programs.

 We have specific programs to recognize and encourage love to others.
 These are to promote respect, kindness, helpfulness, gratitude and integrity.
 We have a school wide Caught Being Kind initiative to help promote these characteristics in our students.
 We also have specific time set aside in our schedule for Gr 7 – 12 as service blocks.
 This is time to practice service, both to our school and to our community at large.
 Some service projects include recycling, shoveling driveways, creating cards, handing out hot chocolate, and many more.
 These activities will sometimes require the students to leave the school grounds under staff supervision.